| Beyond

 though this station might have been quite clear during the day, its

 signal may change considerably and even disappear at night.
+Using one of the station guides becomes

 essential as you move to this level of medium wave DX.
 Knowing what to